1) Separate teacher assessment from performance management

 4) Do not recreate levels

 Goes without saying.
 Take a look at those groups or bands that pupils are assigned into and ask yourself this: are they best-fit categories based on broad coverage of curriculum objectives?
 The 'emerging, developing, secure' bands commonly used in many systems often simply reflect the percentage of objectives the pupil has achieved rather than how securely they are working within the curriculum.
 In other words, they are more about coverage than support and depth and understanding.
 Consequently, most pupils are emerging in the autumn term, developing in the spring term, and secure after Easter.
 Then a point score is applied to each band and a linear point scale is established, with an expected rate of progress prescribed for all pupils.
 Is this really any different to the old expectation of 3b (21), 3b+ (22), 3a (23), 3a+ (24) across year 5, for example?
-Essentially, if it looks like a level and moves like a level, it's a level.
+Instead of recreating levels, how about this: if a pupils gets what has been taught to date - is keeping pace with the demands of the curriculum - they are 'secure', regardless of the time of year.
+Simple really.

 5) Stop obsessing about quantifying progress